 Using visuals—like comparison infographics—to illustrate options is even better.
 In fact, a study at Michigan State University found that the part of the brain responsible for our vision is also largely involved in our decision making.

 Follow the pros and cons list model by dividing your infographic in half and placing both lists side by side.
 Organize your information by categories, using bold headers.
-Icons are also a great way to visualize ideas and make specific text points stand out.
+Icons are a key feature of comparison templates and also a great way to visualize ideas and make specific text points stand out.

 Simple Red List Comparison Infographic Templates